FatherNelson/clearblade-insecure/README.md

 # Usage

+You can either use the Maven artifact or do a local installation and setup of Maven.

 ## Maven artifact

 If you are using Maven artifact, simply add the following dependency to your pom.xml file in a newly created/generated Maven App: